baka-san/FTLEventTags1.6/README.md

+# Fork changes
+Adds descriptions which are longer, but easier to read rather than shorthand.

 # FTLEventTags

 When is a Crew Kill no better than a Ship Kill?
 Which Blue Option gives the best reward?
 What are the chances of losing crew to Giant Alien Spiders?